arunasurya/bisqtransifex/translationguidelines.md

 ## Difficult Terms and Queries
 Translators/reviewers might face difficulties rendering various terms/words/segments.
 To help address this issue, we are currently testing the following approach.

-Please add queries to the following spreadsheet so we can try finding solutions collectively (some of translators/reviewers might know the answer) or, if everyone has trouble rendering them, ask the devs to explain them to us / provide synonyms/alternatives.
+Please add queries to the [Query Tracker](https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0) so we can try finding solutions collectively (some of translators/reviewers might know the answer) or, if everyone has trouble rendering them, ask the devs to explain them to us / provide synonyms/alternatives.

 Similarly to Review Report, please add the date and Transifex segment number, choose your language and indicate your question.
 Be sure to add your Transifex ID when leaving a query/answer so that we can get in touch with each other in case we need to elaborate on an issue (there's a sample query for guidance).

-The Query Tracker can be accessed here: https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0

 ## Glossary
 - A glossary is needed to provide consistent translations of high frequency terms (such as transaction, private/public key, etc).